 If you are not sure which version you own, simply type in your user id and email address below.
 If you own version 4, you will be told you can download the latest version free of charge.
 If not, you will be presented with the form to purchase the upgrade.

 Please enter the email address associated with your current RegexBuddy license, and your RegexBuddy user ID.
-If you lost your user ID, you can have it resent instantly by typing in your email address on the download page.
+If you lost your user ID, you can have it resent instantly by entering your email address on the download page.
 If you have your user ID, it doesn’t matter if the email address no longer works.
 You can enter new contact details on the order form.